 The goal of the first-year Spanish program at UCD is to develop basic proficiency in Spanish.
 Students are expected to learn to use Spanish for communication in real, meaningful situations related to their experiences as university students.
 They will also develop written and oral comprehension skills through reading activities and watching real Spanish-speaking series and tv programs.
 It is also intended that students develop an understanding of basic grammatical concepts and an appreciation of the different cultures of the Spanish speaking world.

-To attain these goals, the first year courses focus on using Spanish as much as possible for classroom interaction.
+To attain these goals, the first-year courses focus on using Spanish as much as possible for classroom interaction.

-Spanish 2: Capítulos 6-9
+Spanish 2: Unidades 6-10

-Spanish 3: Capítulos 9-15
+Spanish 3: Unidades 11-15

 Spanish 001, 002 and 003 classes meet five days per week.
 As students are expected to repeatedly interact in Spanish with both classmates and their instructor attendance is mandatory.
 More than three unexcused absences will affect a student's grade.
 Each additional absence after the first three, will lower the Daily Class Work grade.
-A student missing class twelve or more times will automatically fail the course.
+A student missing class ten or more times will automatically fail the course.